Credit Cards Balance Transfer Credit Cards

 Do balance transfers hurt your credit score?

-Though your credit score may take a hit when you’re applying for a balance transfer card as a result of one or more hard inquiries to your reports, overall, transferring a balance from one card to another could be a good thing for your score.
+Though your credit score may take a hit when you’re applying for a balance transfer card as a result of one or more hard inquiries to your reports, overall, transferring a balance from one card to another could be a good thing for your score for two reasons.

 First, the new credit card increases the amount of revolving credit you can access while keeping your total debt owed the same.
 This is a powerful factor in boosting your score.